 For a long time in Nigeria’s history, election days in some states and communities were like trailers of your favourite action movie; cars rolling in with armed mercenaries out to steal ballot boxes while people scramble for safety amid gunshots.
 Sometimes, they even have shootouts with the police (if the police are brave enough).

 There are almost always riots and protests afterwards.
-The streets crowded with people who don’t have much else to loose chanting and facing off the anti-riot Mopos (mobile policemen) while tires get burned, heavy black smoke clouding the skies and visible for kilometers.
+The streets crowded with people who don’t have much else to lose chanting and facing off the anti-riot Mopos (mobile policemen) while tires get burned, heavy black smoke clouding the skies and visible for kilometres.

 I was reminded of this recently when someone mentioned that they were going to get provisions stocked at home for the week.
 As foreign nationals—from New Zealand—they had been ‘informed’ by their employer that “there might be protests after the elections”.

 She took that to mean doomsday warning hence the stocking up of a week’s worth of groceries ‘just in case’.
 I tried to convince her that the recent protests in Malaysia are typically mild natured, failed and let her be.
 Experience is a better teacher.
 Hopefully, I don’t get surprised.

 Meanwhile, a colleague—also a foreigner—casually mentioned that he’d been advised that foreigners should stay indoors during the elections.
 My first thought was that it is BS.